These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Jon Turteltaub.
 Perf.
 John Travolta, Robert Duvall, Kyra Sedgwick, Forest Whitaker.
 Touchstone Pictures, 1996.

-Synopsis: A small-town white man, George Malley (Travolta), becomes super-smart after seeing a light in the sky one night.
+Synopsis: George Malley (John Travolta) becomes super-smart after seeing a light in the sky one night.
 And because George starts reading multiple books a day, the library is mentioned several times throughout the movie.
 They even hold a library book fair showcasing all the library books he’s read in the past 2 months!
 Alas, no librarian.

 Related post: Missed opportunities in ‘Wanted’ and ‘Phenomenon’